 Generates a random data key, which can be used to encrypt local data.

-The CMK that you specify in the request of this operation is only used to encrypt the data key and is not involved in the generation of the data key.
+The key that you specify in the request of this operation is used only to encrypt the data key and is not involved in the generation of the data key.
 KMS does not record or store the generated data key.

-- This operation applies to the scenario when you do not need to use the data key to immediately encrypt data.
-Before you can use the data key to encrypt data, you must call the Decrypt operation to decrypt the ciphertext of the data key.
+• This operation applies to the scenario when you do not need to use the data key to encrypt data immediately.
+Before you can use the data key to encrypt data, you must call the Decrypt operation to decrypt the data key ciphertext.

-- This operation is also suitable for a distributed system with different trust levels.
+• This operation is also suitable for a distributed system with different trust levels.
 For example, a system stores data in different partitions based on a preset trust policy.
-A module creates different partitions and generates different data keys for each partition in advance.
-This module is not involved in data production and consumption after it completes initialization of the control plane.
+A module of the system creates different partitions and generates different data keys for each partition.
+This module is not involved in data production and consumption after it completes the initialization of the control plane.
 This module is the key provider.
-When producing and consuming data, modules on the control plane obtain the ciphertext of the data key for a partition first.
-After decrypting the ciphertext of the data key, modules on the control plane use the plaintext of the data key to encrypt or decrypt data and then clear the plaintext of the data key from the memory.
-In such a system, the key provider does not need to obtain the plaintext of the data key.
-It only needs to have the permissions to call the GenerateDataKeyWithoutPlaintext operation.
+When a module on the control plane produces and consumes data, the module obtains the data key ciphertext for each partition.
+After the module decrypts the data key ciphertext, the module uses the data key plaintext to encrypt or decrypt data and then deletes the data key plaintext from memory.
+In such a system, the key provider does not need to obtain the data key plaintext.
+It needs only to have the permissions to call the GenerateDataKeyWithoutPlaintext operation.
 The data producers or consumers do not need to generate new data keys.
-They only need to have the permissions to call the Decrypt operation.
+They need only to have the permissions to call the Decrypt operation.

 Debugging